Understanding Clover Health Investments's Unusual Options Activity | Benzinga

 Understanding Clover Health Investments's Unusual Options Activity

-On Tuesday, shares of Clover Health Investments (NASDAQ:CLOV) saw unusual options activity.
-After the option alert, the stock price moved down to $8.57.
+Shares of Clover Health Investments (NASDAQ:CLOV) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $8.12.

 - Sentiment: BEARISH